-The operation consists of an underground mine which extracts the ore and feeds it to the on-site metallurgical processing plant.
-The metallurgical plant includes a concentrator, hydrometallurgical plant, slimes treatment plant, copper smelter and copper refinery.
+The ore, once extracted, feeds the on-site metallurgical processing plant and has an annual production rate of 10 million tonnes.
+The metallurgical plant includes a concentrator, hydrometallurgical plant, copper smelter, copper refinery and slimes treatment plant.
 Process tailings are stored in a series of tailings storage cells, and excess process liquor that cannot be re-used in the process is evaporated in evaporation ponds.
 The tailings cells and evaporation ponds are collectively referred to as the Tailings Retention System (TRS).
+Following the completion of the refinery process, product is transported by road to storage facilities at Port Adelaide for export to international markets.